Kayexalate Side Effects

 Generic Name: sodium polystyrene sulfonate

-Note: This page contains side effects data for the generic drug sodium polystyrene sulfonate.
-It is possible that some of the dosage forms included below may not apply to the brand name Kayexalate.
+Note: This page contains information about the side effects of sodium polystyrene sulfonate.
+Some of the dosage forms included on this document may not apply to the brand name Kayexalate.

 For the Consumer

 Applies to sodium polystyrene sulfonate: oral powder for suspension, oral suspension